Interim Dean of Hellenic College

 Assistant Professor of Christian Ethics

-Prof. Patitsas serves on the boards of The Russian Orphan Opportunity Fund and The Center for Byzantine Material Arts.
+Prof. Patitsas serves on the boards of The Russian Orphan Opportunity Fund and The Pappas Patristic Institute.
+He is also the co-founder of Beauty First Films and the co-designer of its annual Liturgical Seasons Calendar.